-To have workers work on a statutory day off (one day off per week or any of the four days off in a fourweek period)
+To have workers work on a statutory day off (one day off per week or any of the four days off in a four-week period)

-2. When Concluding an Agreement on Overtime Work and Work on Days Off (So-called Agreement under Article 36)
+2. When Concluding an Agreement on Overtime Work and Work on Days Off (Socalled Agreement under Article 36)

 - (1) Unless an employer concludes a labor-management agreement in writing with a representative of workers and submits the written agreement to the Director-General of the competent Labour Standards Inspection Office, the employer may not have workers work overtime in excess of the statutory working hours within the scope stipulated in the agreement or have workers work on a statutory day off (Article 36 of the Labor Standards Act).
 For the method of selecting a representative of workers for concluding an agreement under Article 36, see "Chapter 14, IV.
-Hearing of the Opinions from a Representative of Workers." - (Note) Even if an agreement under Article 36 has been concluded, it is generally necessary to specify concrete grounds permissible for having workers work overtime in the rules of employment, a collective agreement or an individual labor contract, etc. in order to force workers work overtime. - (2) An agreement under Article 36 must be concluded for one day, one month, and one year.
-Additionally, an agreement may also be concluded for a period exceeding three months but less than one year.
-The Labor Standards Act does not provide for the upper limit for daily hours of overtime work to be specified in an agreement under Article 36, except for work particularly harmful to health (up to two hours). - (3) Until recently, upper limits for overtime work to be specified in an agreement under Article 36 were determined by a Public Notice of the Minister of Health, Labour and Welfare, but it was possible for an employer to have workers work overtime in excess of those upper limits by concluding an agreement under Article 36 with special clauses, when special circumstances that would temporarily require such overtime work were expected.
+Hearing of the Opinions from a Representative of Workers." - (Note) Even if an agreement under Article 36 has been concluded, it is generally necessary to specify concrete grounds permissible for having workers work overtime in the rules of employment, a collective agreement or an individual labor contract, etc. in order to force workers work overtime.
+Even under an agreement with special clauses, an employer is not allowed to have minors aged under 18 work overtime or on days off. - (2) An agreement under Article 36 must be concluded for one day, one month, and one year.
+Additionally, an agreement may also be concluded for a period exceeding three months but less than one year. - The Labor Standards Act does not provide for the upper limit for daily hours of overtime work to be specified in an agreement under Article 36, except for work particularly harmful to health (up to two hours). - (3) Until recently, upper limit (so-called upper limit for working hours) for overtime work to be specified in an agreement under Article 36 were determined by a Public Notice of the Minister of Health, Labour and Welfare, but it was possible for an employer to have workers work overtime up to the hours specified in an agreement under Article 36 even beyond those upper limit 36 by concluding an agreement under Article 36 with special clauses, when special circumstances that would temporarily require such overtime work were expected.